-Oman is an Arab country located on the southeastern coast of Arabian Peninsula.
+Oman is an Arab country located on the southeastern coast of the Arabian Peninsula.
 Though there is no diversity in religion here, you will find a variety of tranquil landscapes and sceneries.
-The beauty of beaches, the history and intricate designs of forts, the lush green mountains, unique wildlife and endless deserts will give you a shot in the arm.
-You will find local bazaars or souks thrust with handicrafts and the most famous item of Oman-frankincense.
-Cleanliness along with strict laws will blow away your mind.
-Kind-hearted, helpful and law-abiding people adds up to make this country a must-visit place.
+The beauty of the emerald beaches, the rich Arab history in the ancient forts, the lush green mountains, unique wildlife and endless deserts will give you an Arabian adventure unlike any other country in the Gulf Coast.
+You will find local bazaars or souks filled with handicrafts and the most famous item of Oman, Frankincense.
+Kind-hearted, helpful and law-abiding people add up to make this country a must-visit place.

 Clean roads.
 Hygienic and peaceful country.
 Safe place.
 Rich in historical monuments.
 Scenic beauty.
 Kind and altruistic people.
 A variety of tourists spots.
 Perfect for a family holiday.

 Frequent flash floods.
 Scorching heat.
-Reckless driving.
-Irresistible traffic.
+Reckless driving on the highways.
 Too many restrictions.
 No cultural diversity.

-Oman offers many luxurious hotels which are comfortable and easy on your pocket too especially in Muscat.
+Oman offers many luxurious hotels which are comfortable and relaxed on your pocket too, especially in the Omani capital, Muscat.
 The other major cities like Sur, Nizwa, and Sohar also have accommodation facilities, but there are not many options.
 In smaller places, there are guesthouses which are simple and spartan.
 The most famous of all is Misfah Old House.
-AirBnbs are not much developed in Oman yet, but they will be very soon.
-In deserts, you can book various camps having all facilities.
-In the Wahiba Sands, Desert Nights Camp is famous.
+AirBnbs are the latest addition in Oman, giving tourists an opportunity to stay near Wadis and beautiful Omani mountains.
+In deserts, you can book various camps that have the best facilities.
+In the Wahiba Sands, Desert Night Camping is a must-try.
 Alternatively, in Oman, wild camping is allowed almost everywhere.